The Legislation Allows:

 Key Provisions

-Two healthcare providers must confirm that the person is terminally ill with a prognosis of six months or less to live, mentally capable and not being coerced, unless the person is enrolled in hospice at the time of the request.
+• Two healthcare providers must confirm that the individual is terminally ill with a prognosis of six months or less to live, mentally capable, and not being coerced unless the person is enrolled in hospice at the time of the request.

-If the person is enrolled in hospice at the time of the request, confirmation by a second healthcare provider shall not be required.
+• If the individual is enrolled in hospice at the time of the request, confirmation by a second healthcare provider is not required.

-A terminally ill person can withdraw their request for medication, not take the medication once they have it or otherwise change their mind at any point.
+• A terminally ill individual can withdraw their request for medication, not take the medication once they have it or otherwise change their mind at any point.

-The attending healthcare provider must inform the requesting individual about all of their end-of-life care options, including comfort care, hospice and pain control.
+• The attending healthcare provider must inform the requesting individual about all of their end-of-life care options, including comfort care, hospice care, palliative care, and pain control.

-There is a mandatory mental health evaluation if either healthcare provider has concerns about the patient’s capacity to make an informed health care decision; the prescription cannot be written until the “capacity reviewer” confirms capacity.
+• There is a mandatory mental health evaluation if either healthcare provider has concerns about the individual’s capacity to make an informed health care decision; the prescription cannot be written until the “capacity reviewer” confirms capacity.

 Additional Regulatory Requirements

-The state department of health is required to issue a publicly available annual report.
+• Prescribing healthcare providers must comply with medical-record documentation requirements and make records available to the state.
+The state is required to issue a publicly available annual report.
 Identifying information about individual patients and doctors is kept confidential.

 Additional Information About the Bill: